Rules for Remi

 Buying Cards

-• The buying player cannot lay down or discard until their turn
+- The buyer cannot lay down combinations or discard until their own turn comes around.

 Special Rules